 Transport infrastructure is also crucially linked to long-term growth, and there is strong evidence that investment in a modern hub can have a substantial positive impact on inner-city regeneration and job creation.

-The new hub will support economic growth and create jobs in Belfast and across Northern Ireland.
+The new transport hub will support economic growth and create jobs in Belfast and across Northern Ireland.

 A range of strategic, independent planning policies have identified the need to regenerate this area of the city centre, creating a highly visible gateway with a new integrated transport hub at its centre.

-The new hub will stimulate the development and regeneration of a major gateway to Belfast.
+The new transport hub will stimulate the development and regeneration of a major gateway to Belfast.

-The creation of a new integrated transport hub on the site of the existing Europa Buscentre and Great Victoria Street Rail Station provides Translink with the opportunity to review its long-term strategies regarding bus storage and engineering requirements.
-This will positively impact our operating costs and service provision.
+The creation of a new integrated transport hub on the site of the existing Bus and Rail facilities, provides Translink with the opportunity to review its long-term strategies regarding bus storage and engineering requirements.
+This will positively impact operating costs, service provision and passenger experience.

-The new hub will significantly improve the efficiency and effectiveness of Translink operations and services.
+The new transport hub will significantly improve the efficiency and effectiveness of Translink operations and services.